newmana/haunted-house/README.md

 hauntedhouse.bas:
 * Based on http://www.shindigital.com/hauntedhouse.txt (with mistakes corrected)
-* Run in BASIC Interpreter online: http://www.calormen.com/applesoft/
+* Run using a BASIC Interpreter, such as: http://www.calormen.com/applesoft/
 * See http://www.shindigital.com/site/blogpost/56